-The two companies are vying for top share in recently sluggish video game market, which both hope to revive.
+The two companies are vying for top share in a previously sluggish video game market, which both hope to revive.
 According to The NPD Group, the console market shrank 32 percent to $13.3 billion from 2008 to 2012.

-The system launched with 22 gaming titles and offered a host of home entertainment functions in addition to gaming.
+The Xbox One launched with 22 gaming titles and offered a host of home entertainment functions in addition to gaming.

 Among the top draws to the Xbox One platform are a range of popular exclusive game franchises including Forza Motorsport 5 and Halo.